punitcx/Fast-Knapsack-Using-Genetic-Algorithm/README.md

 # Fast-Knapsack-Genetic-Algorithm
-Optimised Fast Solution to Knapsack Problem using GA in Python
+Optimised Fast Solution to Knapsack Problem using GA in Python.